Nominee Shareholder Meaning

 - They do not own any benefit or legal claim over shares until beneficial or original shareholder is alive.
 Every company maintains a list of the shareholder who is beneficial owners of the company’s shares.
 This list also includes details of the nominee.

 - Details of the nominee have to be updated by company time to time-based on details provided by beneficial owners.
-Such details are authenticated by the company secretary or such other person as nominated by the company’s board, in case of death of beneficial shareholder such person has to ensure that nomination has been filed and validity of such nomination.
+Such details are authenticated by the company secretary or such other person as nominated by the company’s board.
+In case of the death of beneficial shareholders, such a person ensures the filing and validity of the nomination.

-- On the death of the original beneficial shareholder nominee can either held share in his own name or transfer share in any person name as an original shareholder could have done.
-If nominee shareholder intends to transfer a share in his own name, he or she must produce proof of death of original beneficial shareholder along with prescribed forms and documents this will not attract stamp duty as it is the case of transmission.
+- On the death of the original beneficial shareholder, the nominee can either held a share in his name or transfer share in any person’s name as an original shareholder could have done.
+If nominee shareholder intends to transfer a share in his name, he or she must produce proof of death of original beneficial shareholder along with prescribed forms and documents this will not attract stamp duty as it is the case of transmission.

 Agreement for Nominee Shareholder

-A nominee is required to file a declaration of trust that they have no benefit over shares till the original shareholder is alive this declaration is called custodial agreement.
+A nominee is required to file a declaration of trust that they have no benefit over shares until the original shareholder is alive.
+This declaration is called a custodial agreement.
 Under the custodial agreement, the nominee shareholder holds the shares.
 Any person or body corporate can hold legal title to shares under nomination.
 Even a minor can be a nominee to shares in a company.
-If the nominee is minor than shareholders shall appoint any other person to become entitled to shares in case of death of shareholder during the minority of the nominee.
+If the nominee is minor, then shareholders shall appoint any other person to become entitled to shares in case of the death of shareholders during the minority of the nominee.

 On the death of a shareholder, shares are transferred to nominee shareholders.
 He will have all rights as of original shareholders.
 They are a trustee for the legal heirs of a deceased shareholder.
 They cannot have ownership of shares until it is written into the will of deceased shareholders.
 Nomination to shares alone cannot consider nominee as the owner of the share until prescribed in the will of a shareholder.
 A nomination is just to have hustle free transmission if shares post the death of a shareholder.

-Benefits that accrue to the nominee on the death of beneficial owner will be taxable in the hands of the nominee as beneficial interest which is attached to the shares on which nomination is registered.
-A nominee is liable for complying with payment of tax and for other liabilities which he gets as attached to the shares.
+Benefits that accrue to the nominee on the death of beneficial owners will be taxable in the hands of the nominee as beneficial interest, which is attached to the shares on which nomination is registered.
+A nominee is liable for complying with payment of tax and for other liabilities, which he gets as attached to the shares.
 Hence nominee is liable for payment of tax for the benefit he received or for transferring the benefit to others on shares he received on the death of an original beneficial holder of shares.

-The nomination is a useful procedure that enables the company to identify a legal representative of the original shareholder in case of the deceased shareholder which also avoids disputes of legal heirs to claim legal title to share in case of the deceased shareholder.
-This involves a quick and easy process for a company to identify with whom to contact and deal with post demise of a shareholder.
+The nomination is a useful procedure that enables the company to identify a legal representative of the original shareholder in case of the deceased shareholder, which also avoids disputes of legal heirs to claim legal title to share in the case of the deceased shareholder.
+It involves a quick and easy process for a company to identify with whom to contact and deal with post demise of a shareholder.

 A disadvantage of nominee shareholders is that it involves time and cost to register and maintain details.
-For the company and for government many times it is difficult to identify the beneficial owner of the shares to a held personally liable for benefits attached to the shares.
+For the company and the government many times, it is difficult to identify the beneficial owner of the shares to a held personally liable for benefits attached to the shares.